OSGeo/gdal/doc/source/drivers/vector/dxf.rst

    written.
 An effort is made to preserve line width and color.
 -  Polygon, Triangle and MultiPolygon features are written as HATCH entities by default.
-To write these features as LWPOLYLINE/POLYLINE entities instead, set the configuration option :decl_configoption:`DXF_WRITE_HATCH` to FALSE.
+To write these features as LWPOLYLINE/POLYLINE entities instead, set the configuration option :config:`DXF_WRITE_HATCH=FALSE`:

+   -  .. config:: DXF_WRITE_HATCH
+         :choices: TRUE, FALSE
+         :default: TRUE

+         If ``TRUE``, write Polygon, Triangle, and MultiPolygon features as ``HATCH`` entities.
+If false, write them as ``LWPOLYLINE/POLYLINE``.

    You may need to do this if your geometries do not have a constant elevation, as the DXF HATCH entity cannot represent such geometries.